tencent cloud

 }

-//Set up the mini program engine proxy class implementation
+// Set the mini program engine delegate

 [TMFMiniAppSDKManager sharedInstance].miniAppSdkDelegate = [MIniAppDemoSDKDelegateImpl sharedInstance];

-Open mini program
+Open a mini program

 [[TMFMiniAppSDKManager sharedInstance] startUpMiniAppWithAppID:appId parentVC:self completion:^(NSError * _Nullable error) {